mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "✅ Forecasts generated"
    ```

    The forecasting process generates probabilistic predictions with confidence intervals, providing not just point forecasts but also uncertainty estimates.
-This comprehensive output enables risk-aware decision making and helps identify items with high forecast confidence versus those requiring additional attention.
+This comprehensive output enables risk-aware decision making and helps identify items with high forecast confidence versus those requiring additional attention or data collection.

 7. **Create Forecast Accuracy Dashboard**:

    Forecast accuracy analysis is crucial for understanding model performance and identifying areas for improvement.
-This step implements multiple accuracy metrics including MAPE, MAE, RMSE, and MASE to provide a comprehensive view of forecasting quality across different items and business segments.
+This implementation calculates multiple accuracy metrics including MAPE, MAE, RMSE, and MASE to provide a comprehensive view of forecasting quality across different items and business segments with statistical significance testing.

    ```bash
    # Create comprehensive accuracy analysis